6 reasons why Canadian investors love Sharesight

 Sharesight’s Canadian CGT Report calculates capital gains (and losses) made on investments according to Canada Revenue Agency (CRA) rules using the ‘adjusted cost base’ (ACB) sale allocation method, and is available in our Investor and Expert plans:

 With your capital gains and losses automatically sorted, you’ll save money on accounting fees at tax time.
 You can download your CGT report to PDF, Excel, or Google Sheets and send it to your accountant (or better yet, securely share your portfolio directly with your accountant so they have everything they need at their fingertips – not just at tax-time but throughout the year).

-5 – Keep your portfolio up-to-date by forwarding your trade confirmations
+5 -- Keep your portfolio up-to-date by forwarding your Trade Confirmation Emails

 Keeping your portfolio up-to-date with your latest trades is a crucial step to staying ahead of your portfolio admin, as it ensures that your performance figures are accurate and allows you to make timely data-driven investing decisions.
-If your online broker provides you with a trade confirmation PDF (also known as a contract note), then you can email those PDFs to Sharesight and we’ll “read” them and add the trades to your portfolio.
-It’s just a matter of forwarding the PDFs to us, or including Sharesight as a recipient on your trade confirmation emails.
-Sharesight currently supports contract notes from over 100 brokers worldwide, including the following 2 Canadian brokers:
+If your online broker provides you with Trade Confirmation Emails (also known as a contract note), then you can send those emails to Sharesight and we’ll "read" them and add the trades to your portfolio.
+It’s just a matter of forwarding the emailed PDFs to us, or including Sharesight as a recipient on your trade confirmation emails.
+Sharesight currently supports contract notes from over 200 brokers worldwide, including the following 3 Canadian brokers:

 If your broker is not yet supported, you may manually add your trades for now, and get in touch with our support team so we can add your broker to the list.

 6 -- Track your Canadian and foreign currency